herrera-ignacio/java-handbook/effective-java/2/README.md

-# 2: Consider a builder when faced with many constructor parameters.
+# 2: Consider a builder when faced with many constructor parameters

 Static factories and constructors share a limitation: they do not scale well to large numbers of optional parameters.